AleksandraMikh/yatube_final/README.md

 6. Visit `http://localhost:8000` in your web browser to see the app in action.

+## 🌟 Application functionality

+### Create superuser

+Create superuser to get access to adminpanel and manage users and posts.
+To create superuser execute a command:

+        python manage.py createsuperuser

+and follow instructions on the monitor 🖥.

+### Adminpanel

+Adminpanel can be accessed on the endpoint http://localhost:8000/admin/.
+If you forgot login or password simply create new superuser.

+On this page admin can create, update or delete users, posts and goups for posts.
+Posts can be created or deleted via regular user also.
+Groups can be managed only via adminpanel.

+### Creating and editing posts and comments

+To create new posts and comments, the user must register in the system and then log in to the website.
+After that, they can create new posts, add photos, and edit their own posts and comments.

 That's it!
 If you have any questions, please feel free to contact me https://t.me/mikhaidoku.